 Virtually all of Ware County and the City of Waycross may be affected by wildfire.
 Geographical differences are not so much dependent on jurisdiction, as on land use and fire district resources.
 The Ware County Fire Department is made up of 15 paid firefighters and 50 volunteers at 11 stations throughout the County.
-The City of Waycross Fire Department has 52 paid firefighters.
+The City of Waycross Fire Department has 52 paid firefighters in four stations.

-G. General Overall HRV Summary of Wildfire Events And their Impact On The Community:
+G. General overall HRV summary of wildfire events and their impact on the Community: